 By submitting a guest post to Sixty and Me, you agree that you have read this agreement and agree to be bound by it.

-When you apply for guest blogging opportunities with Sixty and Me, please email margaret (at) sixtyandme.com with the following information:
+When you apply for guest blogging opportunities with Sixty and Me, please email editor (at) sixtyandme.com with the following information:

 - Include “Guest Blogging” in the subject line of your email